jinhyung-park-info/jinhyung-park-info.github.io/_pages/about.md

 About Me
 ------
 I am a research intern at the [Computer Graphics and Applications Laboratory](http://cga.yonsei.ac.kr/), [Yonsei University](https://www.yonsei.ac.kr/en_sc/), Seoul, Korea, and will be working as a software developer at [NAVER](https://www.navercorp.com/en) starting from December 2020.
 My primary research interest lies in the intersection of computer graphics and computer vision.
-While I believe my research interest will evolve during my time pursuing advanced studies, I am particularly interested in physical simulation, animation, and computational photography.
-My ultimate goal is to develop frameworks that can help artists bring life to artistic works and move people by recreating the visual world around us.
-Feel free to contact me via jh9604@yonsei.ac.kr for any project collaboration.
+I am particularly interested in physical simulation, animation, and computational photography, although I believe my research interest will evolve during my time pursuing advanced studies.
+My ultimate goal is to develop frameworks that can bring life to artistic works and help recreate the visual world around us.

 **Research Interest** <br/>
 Physics-based simulation, Animation, Computational Photography <br/>